Kicking cancer with Guy’s Urban Challenge!

 ‘It's a fun day and you don't have to worry about being an Olympic athlete.
 I was slightly apprehensive last year as I'm the least sporty person in the world and hadn't done an event like this before, but if you work on getting your basic fitness up you'll be fine.
 Plus there's no real way to prepare yourself for all those stairs!
 When you see the view from the top you forget about it – once you get your breath back!’

-James is looking forward the big day and supporting Guy’s Cancer to continue to help patients like him.
+James is looking forward to the big day and supporting Guy’s Cancer to continue to help patients like him.

 ‘Every time I go there I'm reminded that it is a place of hope, not fear, and by raising money for equipment and research we can really support patients and their loved ones,’ he says.
 ‘It also means the hospital can continue to provide others with the amazing treatment I received, so they can kick cancer like I have.’